aimms/how-to/Articles/676/676-leveraging-python-lib.rst

 #.
 An AIMMS application to use Python libraries.

+To set up a minimal Python environment to execute this example; some tips are presented in :doc:`../676/676-starting-with-python`.

 This article focuses on the second scenario, demonstrating how to use the open-source ``searoute`` library to enhance a strategic maritime application.